-Residual waste treatment facilities may be acceptable where the proposed facility is:

-- a) on land within the land-uses set out in Policy WP3, and; - b) the proposals meet the development management criteria set out in Policy MW2.
+Residual waste treatment facilities will only be acceptable within a purpose designed or suitably adapted facility on the types of land identified within Policy WP3, and where the proposals meet the development management criteria set out in Policy MW2.

 The treatment of waste that could practicably be recycled or composted will not be acceptable.
 Conditions will be placed on planning permissions to ensure that only residual source-separated or pre-sorted waste is treated.
 Facilities that include thermal treatment of waste must provide for the recovery of energy and, where practicable, heat; and the use of combined heat and power will be encouraged.